 I’m counting on you!

-Expectation in Japanese Media and Literature
+Kitai in Japanese Media and Literature

-In the anime My Hero Academia, for example, the protagonist Midoriya carries the burden of the expectation of the symbol of peace, All Might.
+In the anime My Hero Academia, for example, the protagonist Midoriya carries the weight of the expectation of the symbol of peace, All Might.
 This kitai shapes not only his actions but also his identity.
 In Shigatsu wa Kimi no Uso (Your Lie in April), the protagonist deals with the kitai imposed by his mother, which turns the piano into a source of pain.

-Curiosities and Reflections about Kitai
+Curiosities and Reflections on Kitai

 These aspects show how the concept is fluid and adaptable.
 There is no single “correct” way to use it, and it is precisely this ambiguity that makes it so fascinating.